redlogo/RPi-Stream/README.md

-# RPi Stream Object Detection
+# Raspberry Pi Stream Object Detection
 ## Introduction
 Live camera stream from Raspberry Pi to local host, do object detection with Coral EdgeTPU on host side.